- Pets and Animals»

-Attract The Hooded Oriole to West Coast Yards and Parks
+Attract The Hooded Oriole to Your West Coast Yard or Garden

 Get Ready for the Hooded Oriole

-Hooded Orioles are an orange yellow blackbird sized bird that flies north each year to the Western U.S. from Mexico and Central America.
+Hooded Orioles are orange yellow blackbird sized and migrate north each year to the Western U.S. from Mexico and Central America.
 Look for them starting in mid-march.
-It is important to do your ground work for attracting the oriole bird early.
-This practice is essential for attracting the hooded oriole, and orchard oriole to your yard for study and enjoyment.
+It is important to do your ground work early for attracting the bird.
+Some simple to do tricks will lure the hooded oriole to your yard for study and enjoyment.
+On the west coast also look for the Bullock's oriole.

 If you live in Eastern U.S. look for the Baltimore oriole and the orchard oriole.
-The other four of the nine oriole birds of the United States are rare.
+The other five of the nine in the United States are rare.

-All the tips outlined here to attract orioles applies to all of them and do not give up if you are unlucky the first year.
-I found out that these orange-like birds like the color orange and juicy fruits.
+All the tips outlined here attract the different variants so do not give up if you are unlucky the first year.
+I found out that these orange birds like the color orange and juicy fruits.
 No need for messy seeds.

 How to Attract Orioles